Ax0l0ti/1st-year/CS Notes/Semester 2/Prog 2 CM12005/Java programming language.md

 }
 ```

-Using inheritence we can:
+Using inheritance we can:
 	- define one superclass - ITEM
 	- define subclasses for video and musicFile
 	- Superclass defines common attributes
 	- The subclasses inherit the superclass attributes
 	- The subclasses add own attributes

-So we write the following code of the Item clas (which will be our superclass):
+So we write the following code of the Item class (which will be our superclass):
 ```Java
 public class Item{
 	private String Title;